isabella232/SDW-3D-Stencil/Readme.md

 ## Why

 Our marketing gurus wanted to send out some cool swag to our clients.
-So they came up with the idea of spray painting our logo onto the envelopes.
-So the Skookum Design Team came up with a stencil made of paper.
+They wanted the envelopes to have a "hand made" feel to them so they came up with the idea of spray painting our logo onto the envelopes with a stencil.
+The Skookum Design Team whipped up a stencil made of paper.

 ![The Saturated Stencil](photos/stencil.jpg)

-But that paper stencil became flimsy and staurated with paint.
-So we decided to use our MakerBot Replicator2 to make one ourselves that would be more durable and, frankly, _cooler_.
+But it quickly became apparent that the that paper stencil wouldn't hold up for multiple uses over time.
+It became flimsy and staurated with paint.
+So we decided to use our [MakerBot Replicator 2](http://store.makerbot.com/replicator2.html) to make one ourselves that would be more durable and, frankly, _cooler_.

+### Here's the finished product:

 ![SDW 3D Stencil](photos/sdw_3d.jpg)